-- ▶ Late adds

-- ▶ Exam times
+- ► Exam times

-- ▶ Workload

 - ▶ Grade issues

-- Grading with credits

 - ▶ Unexpected circumstances impacting the class

-For complex, long-term issues (such as regular military training, hospitalization or recurring medical treatment, extreme family issues), contact Dr. Baldi on Ed Discussion (https://canvas.eee.uci.edu/courses/57137/external_tools/7799?display=borderless) or via email so that we can make appropriate alternate arrangements that work for your specific situation.
+For complex, long-term issues (such as regular military training, hospitalization or recurring medical treatment, extreme family issues), contact Dr. Baldi on Ed Discussion

+(https://canvas.eee.uci.edu/courses/59725/external_tools/7799?display=borderless) or via email so that we can make appropriate alternate arrangements that work for your specific situation.
 (An emergency email may be send, but a follow-up post on Ed is still needed to keep track of the issue and resolution).